 A new textbook from Rowman & Littlefield that engages students in a discussion of media studies, history, concepts, and practices.

-We write and teach under the shadow of a staggering truth: almost every fact we convey can be looked up online.
-Given that, it is useful to ask: what should we omit?
-And what value can a textbook add to the lives of wired students?
-With these questions in mind, I have tried to eliminate many names and dates that often clutter mass communication textbooks.
-In their place I have inserted concepts and stories, and a focus on representation, media literacy, how communication evolves over time, and how we as 21st-century humans can survive and thrive awash in a tsunami of media.
+We write and teach under the shadow of a staggering truth: Almost every fact can be looked up online.
+Given that, it is useful to ask, what value can a textbook add to the lives of wired students?
+With this question in mind, I have tried to eliminate many names and dates that often clutter mass communication textbooks.
+In their place, I have inserted concepts and stories and a focus on representation, media literacy, how communication evolves over time, and how we as 21st-century humans can survive and thrive awash in a tsunami of media.

 This book, while keeping a similar table of contents as standard textbooks, offers a new approach: